david-cattermole/mayaMatchMoveSolver/docs/source/solver_design.rst

 Value type: ``float``

 The gradient error (sometimes named epsilon #1) is used to find when the solver has reached the "top of the mountain peak".
-The gradient is represents the slope the solver trying to climb a mountain.
+The gradient represents the slope of climbing the mountain.
 When the solver reaches a (horizontally) flat area of the mountain, then the gradient is low, and will stop the solve.
 When the solver can find a slope (gradient), then the solver can follow the slope of the mountain and reach the top of the mountain peak.

-At the beginning of an solver iteration, if the solver has not decreased the gradient by at least this value, the solver gives up trying to reduce the error any more.
+At the beginning of a solver iteration, if the solver has not decreased the gradient by at least this value, the solver gives up trying to reduce the error any more, and stops solving.

 .. _solver-design-solver-epsilon-two: